Leopard 1: Leopard 1A2

 The first 232 tanks of the fifth production batch were delivered as the Leopard 1A2 between 1972 and 1974.
+The A2 included a heavier and better armoured cast turret which was visually difficult to distinguish from the previous type.
+The most notable difference were the oval, as opposed to round, armoured housings for the optics of the TEM rangefinding sight.
+The Leopard 1A2 tanks were not subject to further armour upgrades as was the 1A1, but did receive improvements to their NBC protection system.

-The A2 included a heavier and better armoured turret, and therefore did not receive the B&V armour add-ons as did the earlier machines.
-They received the other upgrades; the Leopard 1A2A1 received the PZB 200, the Leopard 1A2A2 received digital radios, and the Leopard 1A2A3 got both.
+Throughout their service, these tanks would receive several other upgrades: the Leopard 1A2A1 received AEG-Telefunken LLLTV/IR sights, the Leopard 1A2A2 received digital radios, and the Leopard 1A2A3 got both.

 Leopard 1A3

-The next 110 vehicles in the fifth batch were fitted with a new welded turret, which was equipped with a new armour consisting of two spaced steel plates with a plastic filling between them (high-hardness armour), and a wedge-shaped gun mantlet, creating the Leopard 1A3.
-Although the level of armour area density was equivalent to the A2's new welded version, the internal volume was increased by 1.2 m³ and the effective protection level was increased by half.
-The improved TRP 2A independent sight was installed for the commander.
-Upgrades were identical to the 1A2 models, the Leopard 1A3A1 with the night sights, Leopard 1A3A2 with the new radios, and the Leopard 1A3A3 with both.
+The next 110 vehicles in the fifth production batch were fitted with a new type of welded turret designed by Blohm & Voss, which was equipped with spaced armour, and a wedge-shaped gun mantlet, resulting in the Leopard 1A3.
+Although the level of armour protection was equivalent to the cast turrets of the prior A2, the internal volume was increased by 1.5 m3 and the effective protection level was increased.
+The commander was given an improved TRP 2A independent observation periscope and both of the loader's fixed periscopes were replaced with a single unit with tilt and traverse adjustment.
+Most of the vehicles of this batch were allocated to the 10th and 12th Panzer Divisions.
+Henceforth, all newly manufactured Leopard 1 tanks from Krauss-Maffei and MaK would use this welded turret, as casting large parts such as tank turrets was overly complex and the welded design carried greater upgrade potential.

+Subsequent upgrades were parallel to the 1A2 models: the Leopard 1A3A1 with improved night sights, Leopard 1A3A2 with the new radios, and the Leopard 1A3A3 with both.